Alessandro Alessandroni

-instruments, including the guitar, mandolin, mandolincello, sitar, accordion and piano, and composed more than 40 film scores and countless library music.
+instruments, including the guitar, mandolin, mandolincello, sitar, accordion and piano, composed more than 40 film scores and countless library music tracks, and was renowned for his whistling technique.

 Biography

 Alessandroni collaborated with his childhood friend Ennio Morricone on a number of soundtracks for Spaghetti Westerns.
 Morricone's orchestration often calls for an unusual combination of instruments, voices, and whistling.
 Alessandroni's twangy guitar riff is central to the main theme for The Good, the Bad and the Ugly.
-Alessandroni can be heard as the whistler on the soundtracks for Sergio Leone's films, including A Fistful of Dollars, For a Few Dollars More, Once Upon a Time in the West, and Pervirella.
+Alessandroni can be heard as the whistler on the soundtracks for Sergio Leone's films, including the Dollars Trilogy, Once Upon a Time in the West, and Pervirella.
 He also collaborated with Morricone in scoring the 1974 film Around the World with Peynet's Lovers.

 Alessandroni founded the octet vocal group I Cantori Moderni (English: The Modern Choristers) in 1961.
 The group, which included his wife, Giulia De Mutiis, performed wordless vocals on several Italian movie soundtracks.
 Most notably, I Cantori Moderni are featured on the song "Mah Nà Mah Nà", written by Piero Umiliani for the 1968 Luigi Scattini mondo film Sweden: Heaven and Hell (Italian: Svezia, inferno e paradiso) and popularized on The Muppet Show.
+Alessandroni also founded the rock band Braen's Machine with Piero Umiliani.